1863 Chicago mayoral election: Democratic

 The Democratic Party renominated Mayor Sherman.

-Republican (National Union)
+National Union

-The Republican (National Union) party nominated Thomas Barbour Bryan.
+The National Union party nominated Thomas Barbour Bryan.
 He had previously been an unsuccessful candidate in the 1861 mayoral election.

 Names presented for balloting at the convention were Bryan, George W. Gage, and William Hoyt.
 After an informal ballot, Philip Wadsworth announced to the convention that Gage had authorized the withdrawal of his name, and offered his full support to the selection of Bryan as the party's nominee.